Reveal-Energy-Services/orchid-python-api/README-dev.md

 - Merge `master` into `master-reveal` (that is, `reveal-energy/master`)
 - Push `master-reveal` to Azure DevOps
 - Send email announcing release
+- If dependencies were updated, update the nightly/release pipelines with the new python/poetry versions as needed

 Throughout these tasks, you will repeatedly [Run common tasks](#common-tasks)